MyersResearchGroup/myersresearchgroup.github.io/content/authors/Payton-Thomas/_index.md

 ---

-Payton Thomas is a third-year undergraduate studying Biomedical Engineering and Applied Mathematics at the University of Utah.
+Payton Thomas is a recent graduated undergraduate studying Biomedical Engineering and Applied Mathematics with a Chemistry minor at the University of Utah.
 He is interested in the behavior of biological networks and the nonlinear dynamics of cellular systems.
-Outside of academics, he enjoys bouldering and hiking.
+Outside of academics, he enjoys climbing and mountaineering.